ammarhakim/postgkyl/README.md

 conda activate pgkyl
 ```

-Both the libary and the command line tool `pgkyl` can then be easily installed:
+Both the library and the command line tool `pgkyl` can then be easily installed:
 ```
 pip install -e .
 ```